letsprovejesus/prophecy/README.md

 24 Joseph arose from his sleep, and did as the angel of the Lord commanded him, and took his wife to himself; 25 and didn’t know her sexually until she had given birth to her firstborn son.
 He named him Jesus.
 ```

+# How likely is that?

+Since miracles cannot happen without divine intervention from a scientific point of view, let's assume a 50% probability here.
+I think we all know that this is a very generous estimate.

+P(Virgin) = 0.5 = 50%